Cost of Iraq War, Its Timeline, and the Economic Impact

-The Iraq War was a military conflict that lasted seven years (2003 - 2011) and cost $1.06 trillion.
-The Bush Administration launched it to eliminate the threat from Iraq's Sunni leader, Saddam Hussein.
-President Bush announced Hussein was developing weapons of mass destruction.
-The Iraq War was part of the War on Terror.
-That was the U.S. response to the 9/11 terrorist attacks by al-Qaida.
+The Iraq War was a military conflict that lasted seven years, from 2003 to 2011, and cost $1.06 trillion.
+President George W. Bush launched the war to eliminate the threat from Iraq's Sunni leader, Saddam Hussein, who he believed was developing weapons of mass destruction.
+The Iraq War was part of the War on Terror and was the U.S. response to the 9/11 terrorist attacks by al-Qaida.

-That includes increases to the Department of Defense (DoD) and the Veterans Administration (VA) base budgets.
-The DoD base budget grew by $193 billion during the Iraq War.
-The VA budget expanded by $47.7 billion.
-Some of those increases are attributable to the War in Afghanistan.
+The war added more than $1 trillion to the U.S. debt, which included increases to the Department of Defense (DoD) and the Veterans Administration (VA) base budgets.
+The DoD base budget grew by $193 billion during the Iraq War, and the VA budget expanded by $47.7 billion.
+However, some of those increases were attributable to the War in Afghanistan.

-It also includes the $819.7 billion in Overseas Contingency Operations (OCO) funds specifically dedicated to the Iraq War.
-That's more than the $738 billion in inflation-adjusted dollars spent on the Vietnam War.
-It's second only to the $4.1 trillion in inflation-adjusted dollars spent during World War II.
-For more on how to determine the actual cost of defense, see the U.S. Military Budget.
+In addition, the debt amount included the $819.7 billion in Overseas Contingency Operations funds specifically dedicated to the Iraq War.
+That's more than the $738 billion in inflation-adjusted dollars spent on the Vietnam War and second only to the $4.1 trillion in inflation-adjusted dollars spent during World War II.
+The U.S. military budget includes the base budget, subject to sequestration, and extra funds appropriated to overseas wars.

 Timeline of Iraq War Costs